 - a.
-Date of sending out notices: May 6, 201558 - b.
-Date of the Annual/Special Stockholders' Meeting: May 28, 201559 - 10.
+Date of sending out notices: May 6, 201559 - b.
+Date of the Annual/Special Stockholders' Meeting: May 28, 201560 - 10.
 State, if any, questions and answers during the Annual/Special Stockholders' Meeting.
-60
+61

 Questions Answers (Given by the President, Mr. Bernard D. Marquez) How was the Company able to turnaround from The focus last year was primarily on the core business of huge losses? the Company, which is gin, and the core brand, Ginebra San Miguel.
 As a result of this focus, the volume of Ginebra San Miguel grew by 9%.
-The Company was also

-58 Updated to reflect information as of a May 28, 2015, the date of the 2015 Regular Stockholders' Meeting of the Company.
+The Company was also able to achieve efficiencies in its manufacturing operations and distillery operations, which resulted to better margins.
+These two combined factors resulted to a profitable operating income for last year.
+How did the first quarter of the year perform?
+The momentum that the Company achieved last year What will be the outlook for the rest of the continues to the first quarter of this year.
+Revenues grew year?
+2% against last year and that operating income of Php94 Million is more than double that of the same period of last year.
+April-May performance continues to be sustained in terms of growth and that Management expects this to be better as the months come by.